-For assistance with non-urgent police matters, please call your local non-emergency number found at nonemergency.ca.
+For assistance with non-urgent police matters, visit nonemergency.ca to find your local non-emergency number or to check if online reporting is available.

 Answering police non-emergency calls is an important part of the work we do at E-Comm.
 Our goal is to answer these calls as quickly and efficiently as possible.
-Sometimes our ability to do so is impacted by call volumes, staff availability (emergency calls are always the priority), the type and complexity of the calls we receive, and even the time of day.
+Sometimes our ability to do so is impacted by call volumes, the type and complexity of the calls we receive, and even the time of day.
+Our call takers answer both emergency and non-emergency lines, but we will always prioritize 9-1-1 calls.
+We appreciate your patience as we help people in life-threatening situations first.

-While the vast majority of the non-emergency calls we receive are answered in five minutes or less, we know that at certain times of the day the wait can be much longer.
+While the vast majority of the non-emergency calls we receive are answered in fifteen minutes or less, we know that at certain times of the day the wait can be much longer.